okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-with-entitlements/main/index.md

 Okta doesn't offer custom handling for groups.

-To expose entitlements and roles, you must create a corresponding `ResourceType` for each of these entities.
+To expose entitlements and roles, create a corresponding `ResourceType` for each of these entities.
 See [ResourceTypes](#resourcetypes) for an implementation example.

 #### /Schemas